 Upon their release, the QC Earbuds II used Bluetooth 5.3 and the same SBC and AAC codecs as the Bluetooth 5.1 QC Earbuds.
 Firmware updates have led to the possibility of utilizing the aptX Lossless codec with the new QuietComfort Earbuds II with compatible devices.
 This would tip the QC Earbuds II more favorably for Android users.

 Editor’s note: this Bose QuietComfort Earbuds review was originally written with firmware version 1.0.7-9846+620b71c and app version 4.2.4.

 Should you buy the Bose Sport Earbuds instead of the Bose QC Earbuds?

 Unlike the QuietComfort Earbuds, the Bose Sport Earbuds lacks noise cancelling and is intended specifically for athletes, though anyone can use it.
 Otherwise, they share more similarities than differences: both earbuds use the StayHear Max ear tips; both earbuds feature touch controls; and both earbuds have USB-C charging cases.

 With all of these similarities, there are some fine differences to respect.
-For one, the Bose QuietComfort Earbuds’ case can be wirelessly charged, which is a good backup in case the USB-C input breaks.
+For one, you can wirelessly charge the Bose QuietComfort Earbuds’ case, which is a good backup in case the USB-C input breaks.
 Additionally, battery life is a few minutes longer with the QC Earbuds (ANC on) than the Sport Earbuds, a possible benefit of the larger housings.
 You save well over $100 USD when you purchase the Bose Sport Earbuds over the noise cancelling variant.
 Unless you absolutely need noise cancelling, you’ll enjoy the Sport Earbuds just as well.